Holland Lodge

-Holland Lodge No. 1 AF&AM is the oldest Masonic lodge in Texas and a founding subordinate member of the Grand Lodge of Texas.
+Holland Lodge No. 1 AF&AM is the oldest Masonic lodge in Texas and a founding subordinate chapter of the Grand Lodge of Texas.
 The lodge was originally chartered by the Grand Lodge of Louisiana on 27 January 1836, making it older than the Republic of Texas.
 It is in the Museum District of Houston, Texas at 4911 Montrose Boulevard.
 The building was erected in 1954, designed by architect Milton McGinty.
 The sandstone mural facade depicting the origins of Freemasonry was carved by William M. McVey.
+The building at 4911 Montrose Boulevard was purchased by the Museum of Fine Arts Houston (MFAH) on May 29, 2025.

 Lodge history

 Founding of Holland Lodge

 In March 1835, Anson Jones, John Wharton, Asa Brigham, James Phelps, and Alexander Russell, wishing to formally meet as an organized masonic lodge, met under the Masonic Oak near the burial ground of General John Austin and petitioned the Grand Lodge of Louisiana for dispensation to organize a lodge in the Texas territory.
 On December 27, 1835, the dispensation was granted by John Holland, Grand Master of Louisiana.
 Holland Lodge No. 36 of Louisiana was instituted and opened on the second floor of the old courthouse in Brazoria, Texas.
 Meetings continued here until March 1836, when Brazoria was abandoned due to events related to the Texas Revolution.
-During this time, the official charter issued to Holland Lodge #36 was delivered to Texas and presented to Anson Jones just before the Battle of San Jacinto.
+During this time, the official charter issued to Holland Lodge #36 was delivered to Texas by John M. Allen of Louisiana Lodge No. 32 and presented to Anson Jones just before the Battle of San Jacinto.
 This document arrived safely in Brazoria after the battle, but the brethren had dwindled in number post-revolution.

 Original Brazoria Courthouse

-In November 1837, Anson Jones assembled Masons living near Houston in the Senate Chamber of the original Capitol building (the site of the Rice Hotel and currently the Rice Lofts) and opened Holland Lodge regularly at this location until October 27, 1838.
+In November 1837, Anson Jones assembled Masons living near Houston in the Senate Chamber of the original Capitol building (the site of the Rice Hotel and currently The Rice Lofts) and opened Holland Lodge regularly at this location until October 27, 1838.
 On November 13, 1837, the lodge appointed a committee to meet with members of Nacogdoches and San Augustine to organize the Grand Lodge of the Republic of Texas.
 This convention occurred on December 20, 1837 in the Senate Chamber meeting place, presided over by Sam Houston, and included representatives of Milam No. 40 and McFarland No. 41.
 The Grand Lodge's first session was opened on April 24, 1838 at which time Texas lodges were renumbered according to the dates of dispensation.
 Thus was established Holland Lodge No. 1, Milam Lodge No. 2, and McFarland Lodge No. 3.
 By November 1838, other lodges formed under the jurisdiction of the Grand Lodge of the Republic of Texas, including Temple No. 4 (Houston), St. Johns No. 5 (Brazoria), Harmony No. 6 (Galveston), Matagorda No. 7 (Matagorda), and Phoenix No. 8 (Washington).